 The advantages of an electrical antenna are the following.
 1.)
 Since it receives signals from all horizontal directions, we need only one antenna instead of two antennas.
 2.)
 The received signals are very clean and free of any resonances frequencies.
-Figure 10 shows a signal of a lightning discharge received by an electrical antenna (above) and received by a ferrite rod antenna (below).
+Figure 12 shows a signal of a lightning discharge received by an electrical antenna (above) and received by a ferrite rod antenna (below).
 3.)
 It is possible to determine the polarity of the lightning discharge, if the lightning discharge was not to far away.
 4.)
 It is easy to construct for a very low price.
 However, an electrical antenna has also some disadvantages.
 1.)
 It is very sensitive to field electric noises.
 2.)
 It has to be placed outside or at least on an attic, and thus, conditions for lightning protection have to be respected.

-The ground of the pre-amplifier and thus also the ground of the evaluation board should be connected to a large expanse of metal such as a safety hand rail around a roof.
+When using an electrical antenna, the ground of the pre-amplifier and thus also the ground of the evaluation board should be connected to a large expanse of metal such as a safety hand rail around a roof.
 Note that the ground of the boards should never be connected to the ground wire of the electrical supply system.
-Usually the grounding is already given if the serial SUB-D plug is connected to the PC.
+Usually some grounding is already given if the serial 9-ways Sub-D plug is connected to the PC.
+A grounding is not necessary for ferrite rod antennas.